Computational Archival Science (CAS)

 He obtained his M.Des. from Industrial Design Centre (IDC), IIT Bombay in 1992.
 Subsequently, after joining C-DAC in 1992, he completed his Ph.D. in Human-Computer Interaction from Birla Institute of Technology and Science (BITS), Pilani, which was fully sponsored by C-DAC, Pune.
 Dr. Katre initiated his research in the area of Heritage Computing by establishing the National Multimedia Resource Centre at C-DAC with funding support from DoE in 1998.
 During 2010, he attended the Digital Preservation Training Programme (DPTP) at University of London Computer Centre (ULCC), London, UK.
 Subsequently in 2015, he also completed the High-level Training on ISO 16363 Audit & Certification of Trusted Digital Repositories at Den Hague, Netherlands.
 Over the years, Dr. Katre has developed a unique combination of skills and knowledge in the fields of design, human-computer interaction, user-centric technological innovation, multimedia systems, heritage computing and digital preservation.

-Dr. Katre is the first Indian and second person in Asia to have won the most prestigious 2020 Emmett Leahy Award, which was constituted in the US in 1967, as a tribute to Emmett Joseph Leahy, the originator of the records and information management discipline.
-This award was conferred to him in recognition of his outstanding contributions to the field of digital preservation and sustained leadership on issues of digital stewardship over several decades.
+Dr. Katre is the first Indian and second Asian to have won the most prestigious 2020 Emmett Leahy Award, which was constituted in the US in 1967, as a tribute to Emmett Joseph Leahy, the originator of the records and information management discipline.
+This award was conferred upon him in recognition of his outstanding contributions to the field of digital preservation and sustained leadership on issues of digital stewardship over several decades.
 He is the architect of India’s National Digital Preservation Program and its flagship project, the Center of Excellence for Digital Preservation through which he led the development of electronic records management systems, tools for e-records extraction, pre-archival processing, metadata conversion, large scale ingesting, automated classification, semantic and intelligent archiving.
 Among his many impressive achievements, he led the development of the DIGITĀLAYA, the e-Library and Archiving System, which played an important role in the ISO 16363 certification of world’s first trustworthy digital repository.

 Prior to this, Dr. Katre has won the National Digital Stewardship Alliance’s (NDSA) Individual Innovation Award 2019, which was conferred to him during DigiPres Conference at Tampa, USA.
 He was awarded by NDSA for establishing distinguished record by leading the development of innovative technological solutions for digital preservation.